Theses and Dissertations Frequently Asked Questions

 - Web-based utility to generate LaTeX expressions in graphical format

 The availability of these templates does not indicate Graduate School approval of them.
 If you do choose to use LaTeX, please understand how the language works.
 The Graduate School may request changes in the future that are not covered by these templates, or you may want to make your own stylistic choices.
 Do not use these templates as a substitute for learning the basics of LaTeX yourself.
+Please refer to the guide for the most up-to-date information on required formatting for dissertations, theses, and reports.

 Should I double space or single space my document?